plane

 Airplane (avión)

-Then, ¿cómo se dice?
+Then, ¿cómo is said?

-Y tú, ¿cómo le dices a una Cessna 172?
+Y tú, ¿cómo le dices to a cessna 172?

-1. The RAE is not the authorized entity, to decide, on technical aspects and ingenierile apparatus, about a technical aspect of a word, they pick up the colloquial of these, and what the people take as their own, that is why the word “plane”, does not appear as proprietary to ICAO and the FAA, or EASA people who want to support I absorb for me. among others, in the ICAO glossary of terms, less appears.
+1. The RAE is not the authorized entity, to decide, on technical aspects and ingenierile apparatus, about a technical aspect of a word, they pick up the colloquial of these, and what the people take as their own, That is why the word "plane", does not appear as proprietary to ICAO and the FAA, or EASA people who want to support I absorb for me. among others, in the ICAO glossary of terms, less appears.
 Therefore, For me it is a grammatical aberration and I do not accept it.
 We are clear on Large Aircraft and Small Aircraft and in the Airworthiness Standards it is even clearer.
 Thanks.
 OHFG

 1. The FAA does not classify aircraft by their parts, it is by their weight, it does not matter if it is a high or low plane., the twin-engine or single-engine, only if it is light, medium weight or heavy category.

-Scroll to Top
+Scroll to start